-Deadline is May 3, 2023 for Passengers to Get Federally-Required Real ID to Fly
+Deadline is May 7, 2025 for Passengers to Have Federally-Required Real ID to Fly

 To meet security requirements of the Real ID Act, passed by Congress in 2005, applicants for an Arizona Travel ID must provide a Social Security number plus documentation showing your full legal name, date of birth, two proofs of address for your principal residence and your legal status.
 The cost for the Travel ID is $25 and in most cases it will be valid for up to eight years.

 ADOT provides specific information about the voluntary Arizona Travel ID here:

 Other Compliant IDs

 While driver’s licenses are the most common ID used at airport checkpoints, other IDs the TSA will accept as Real IDs starting May 3, 2023, are:

 - A Real ID-compliant driver’s license or identification card issued by any U.S. state or territory (Compliant IDs have a star incorporated into the design on the front.)